sunfounder/euler-kit/docs/source/pyproject/py_button.rst

 .. #.
 Insert the button into the breadboard and straddle the central dividing line.

 .. note::
-    We can think of the four-legged button as an H-shaped button.
-Its left (right) two feet are connected, which means that after it straddles the central dividing line, it will connect the two half rows of the same row number together.
-(For example, in my circuit, E23 and F23 have been connected, as are E25 and F25).
+    A four-pin button is shaped like an H. Its left two pins or right two pins are connected, which means that when it crosses the central gap, it connects two half rows with the same row number.
+(For example, in my circuit, E23 and F23 are already connected, as are E25 and F25).

-    Before the button is pressed, the left and right sides are independent of each other, and current cannot flow from one side to the other.
+    Until the button is pressed, the left and right pins are independent of each other and current cannot flow from one side to the other.

 .. #.
 Use a jumper wire to connect one of the button pins to the positive bus (mine is the pin on the upper right).
 .. #.
 Connect the other pin (upper left or lower left) to GP14 with a jumper wire.